slowjack2k/mystery-lunch/README.md

 Some DNS-Server/Router/OS settings prevent this because of DNS rebind protection.
 You can try to add *.localtest.me to the exceptions or use /etc/hosts.

+traefik uses the docker socket to get the needed informations from the label data of a container. so when you are not using osx, chances are you need to tweak the traefik volumne mount `- /var/run/docker.sock:/var/run/docker.sock` in order to get it up & running.

 | Action            | traefik url                                  | plain url                       | credentials                                                  |
 |-------------------|----------------------------------------------|---------------------------------|--------------------------------------------------------------|
 | Overview          | http://rails.localtest.me:9080/              | http://localhost:3000/          |                                                              |